 This historic landslide is the reason why the north side of Molokai is so steep.

 The United States Geological Survey has made maps for each of the islands highlighting the landslide vulnerability of each.

-- The Big Island has an overall low landslide susceptibility, with moderate susceptibility along the northern coast and other scattered places throughout the island.
+- The Big Island of Hawai has an overall low landslide susceptibility, with moderate susceptibility along the northern coast (specifically around Mauna Kea which is the Big Island's highest point) and other scattered places throughout the island.

 - Maui, Moloka’i, and Lanai have a moderate susceptibility with a high to very high susceptibility in select places.

 - Kaho’olawe has a low overall susceptibility with a moderate susceptibility along parts of its coast.

 - The Island of Kauai has an overall moderate susceptibility with select portions of high to very high susceptibility.